Gerhard Richter: Position in the art market

-This was exceeded in May 2013 when his 1968 piece Domplatz, Mailand (Cathedral square, Milan) was sold for $37.1 million (£24.4 million) in New York.
+This was exceeded in May 2013 when his 1968 piece Cathedral Square, Milan was sold for $37.1 million (£24.4 million) in New York.
 This was further exceeded in February 2015 when his 1986 painting Abstraktes Bild (599) sold for $44.52 million (£30.4 million) in London at Sotheby's Contemporary Evening Sale.
 This was the highest price at auction of a piece of contemporary art at the time; Richter's record was broken on 12 November 2013 when Jeff Koons' Balloon Dog (Orange), sold at Christie's Post-War and Contemporary Art Evening Sale in New York City for US$58.4 million.

 When asked about art prices like these, Richter said "It's just as absurd as the banking crisis.
 It's impossible to understand and it's daft!"